-We have gathered travel information for your trip to Uruguay.
+We have gathered travel information, facts, things to do, and weather for your Uruguay trip.
 We hope this page helps you plan a great trip to this beautiful country!

 Uruguay is a small country sandwiched between Brazil and Argentina on the South Atlantic coast of South America.
 It is famous for its many beautiful beaches and mild climate, which makes it attractive as a retirement destination.
 The international airport in Montevideo is the main entry point into the country.
 It has a developed and stable economy and is the safest place to live in South America.
 The primary industry is the agricultural sector which exports grains, meat, dairy, wood products, plastics, and pharmaceuticals.
 Uruguay is becoming a more popular option for both vacationing and retirees, with its friendly residents, vibrant culture, and natural beauty.
 We plan a more extensive visit to this country in the coming years.
 Keep reading for more travel information to help plan your next trip.